Astrodynamics/SpaceDSL/Dependence/pybind11/docs/compiling.rst

 When using a version of CMake greater than 3.0, pybind11 can additionally be used as a special *interface library* .
-The target ``pybind11::module`` is available with pybind11 headers, Python headers and libraries as needed, and C++ compile definitions attached.
+The target ``pybind11::module`` is available with pybind11 headers, Python headers and libraries as needed, and C++ compile features attached.
 This target is suitable for linking to an independently constructed (through ``add_library``, not ``pybind11_add_module``) target in the consuming project.

 .. code-block:: cmake

-    cmake_minimum_required(VERSION 3.0)
+    cmake_minimum_required(VERSION 3.7)
     project(example)

     find_package(pybind11 REQUIRED)  # or add_subdirectory(pybind11)